sentinel-official/docs/docs/dvpn-nodes/health-check/overview.md

 - Overcrowding excludes nodes from subscription plans.

 :::tip
-Use tools like Planwizard to verify subnets and ASNs.
+Use tools like Busurnode to verify subnets and ASNs.
 :::

 ## Passing Health Check